motion/orbit/notes/next.md

 - Runthrough on syncers:

-  - See trello for important ones
   - Slack select all rooms by default (syncer needs to respect settings/set them)
     - Same with github
-  - Gmail how do I know if its html or text?
-  - Gmail super slow
-  - Gmail no html coming back?
   - Really simple throttle to keep cpu from going too much
   - Auto sync more by default: everything should just "sync" a lot when you add it (default whitelist a lot)
     - for gmail, dont sync full history, but do sync a trailing X months or limited # of items